Anime Club Starter Kit

 Min’ko: While you’re in either high school or college, those are definitely the places to go for first.
 As Tasha mentioned, not only would you have space, you’d probably have the necessary equipment to run your club.
 However, if school facilities are not available to you, there are plenty of other options.
 The more popular of the “other options” are anime/comic bookstores, and libraries.
 Some of the anime club support programs require your meetings to be held in a public library in order to receive their materials.
 (I doubt this is the case with all of them, but it’s the impression I got from several of them.)
 You’ll find each location has its perks.
 Just take your time in picking one and chose wisely.

 Jenn: I run an independent anime club in a major metropolitan area, and free/low cost public meeting venues are few in far between.
 I have found that there are not many libraries that will support an anime club because of it’s not-so-family-friendly content, and meeting rooms are not always available.
-In the 12 years I have been running my club, I have found that meetings in members’ homes work best for a small to medium sized club.
+In the 15 years I have been running my club, I have found that meetings in members’ homes work best for a small to medium sized club.
+In the last few years, we were fortunate to have a member that managed at a local community center let us use a room with a projector – for free!
 We also meet in restaurants and entertainment venues.
 We do try to keep all of our meetups within public transit proximity, and if there is a meetup outside the reaches of public transit, we arrange carpools.

 Tasha: When it comes to anime clubs, viewings are important.
 Make sure you show a variety of things; don’t just show one genre of anime.
 In addition to anime, show things such as Live Action Asian Cinema (a big hit in my club).
 As far as choosing what titles to show, some clubs choose to let their members decide what to show while others have officials choose what to play.
 Either way works, but again, be sure to show a variety of things to try to please as many people as possible, but still expose them to new things.